Azure-Samples/communication-services-AI-whatsapp-message-analysis-sample/README.md

 ## Deployment to Azure Cloud

 To deploy the web app, follow the quickstart guide: [Quickstart: Publish an ASP.NET web app](https://learn.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-aspnet-web-app?view=vs-2022&tabs=azure).

+## Sign Up
+To enroll in the limited preview of the WhatsApp Message Analysis feature, please complete the [sign up form](https://aka.ms/MessageAnalysisPreview).
+Access to this feature will be granted approximately one to two weeks after your application is submitted and reviewed.

 ## Resources